:: STATUTES ::.

 12. The period of service of Council shall be from the end of the International Clay Conference at which it was elected to the end of the subsequent International Clay Conference.
 The President and Vice-President shall serve only one such term as President and Vice-President and Ordinary Councillors may be elected as Ordinary Councillors for only one additional term.
 The Secretary General and Treasurer may be elected for further terms if willing to serve.

-14. Council, apart from the Editor-in-Chief, representatives of the Organizing Committee for the next International Clay Conference and the Chairmen of Standing Committees set up under Article 16, shall be elected by the General Assembly from the total list of nominations.
+14. Council, apart from the representative of the Organizing Committee for the next International Clay Conference and the Chairmen of Standing Committees set up under Article 16, shall be elected by the General Assembly from the total list of nominations.
 Should the nominations made by Council not be added to, the succeeding Council may be elected en bloc, but should additional nominations be made a secret ballot must be held for each position contested.
 Election shall be by simple majority of the votes cast.
-The editor-in-Chief shall be appointed by Council and two representatives of the Organizing Committee for the next International Clay Conference shall be nominated by the Organizing Committee appointed by Council.
+The representative of the Organizing Committee for the next International Clay Conference shall be nominated by the Organizing Committee appointed by Council.

 15. Each member of Council has a single vote and the President, or acting President, a casting vote: decisions are taken by simple majority.
 Council has the power to suspend By-Laws temporarily, subject to ratification by the General Assembly.
 Council also has the power to conduct its business by correspondence.